asyncapi/generator/docs/tools/generator/hooks.md

 - All the files in the .hooks directory inside the template.
 - All modules listed in the template configuration and triggers only hooks that names were added to the config.
 You can use the official AsyncAPI [hooks library](https://github.com/asyncapi/generator-hooks).
 To learn how to add hooks to configuration [read more about the configuration file](https://github.com/pratik2315/generator/blob/gsod1-pratik/docs/authoring.md#configuration-file).

-Most basic module with hooks looke like this:
+Most basic modules with hooks look like this:
 ```js
 module.exports = {
   'generate:after': generator => console.log('This runs after generation is complete')